ChocolateElemental on Jan 6th 2019 at 9:35:05 AM

 The subtropes to this however are as follows.

-- Seinfeld is a live-action TV series that used to start off as this.
-However, as soon as David and his crew had listened to what the flaws are in the show, they managed to redeem the quality of the show by simply cranking out seasons of great quality, which is all thanks to their highest possible effort put into them.
+- Seinfeld is a live-action TV series that used to start off badly.
+However, as soon as David and his crew had listened to what the flaws are in the show, they managed to redeem the quality of the show by simply cranking out seasons of great quality, which is all thanks to their highest possible effort put into them as much as possible.

 - Action 52 is one of the most colossal NES failures to ever be made.
 Having a history of being a sort of scam all because of the whopping $199.99 price, nobody is almost able to get their money back for how all of the games are of atrocious quality.
 However, way back in April of 2010, there exists a fan recreation project in remaking the Action 52 game, simply known as Action 52 Owns.
 Even though this is a collaborative effort between different developers, the project is a rather slow process to become a reality, meaning the people will just have to wait until the further news regarding this project has been completed for years to come.